DIY-Nabra/GrassiOsc-DIY/grassioscBOM.md

+# GrassiOsc Bill of Materials (BOM)

+To build just follow the order in the BOM.

+When soldering the ICs (U2->U8), solder in the equivalent sockets instead.

+Solder the panel components (jacks and pots) last, on the opposite side of the board to the other parts.

 | Reference				| Quantity	| Part	| Notes |
 | --------------------------------------- | -------------- | ------- | -------- |
 | R15,R23,R34,R41,R51,R54			|6	| 100R	| |